springboardmentor625/job-discovery-platform/README.md

 ### Responsibilities

 - Designed and developed the complete frontend using React.js.
-- Developed REST APIs with Django REST Framework.
+- Developed REST APIs using Django REST Framework.
 - Designed the PostgreSQL database schema.
 - Implemented JWT authentication and authorization.
 - Built resume upload, parsing, and ATS scoring modules.